vegaprotocol/documentation/docs/concepts/governance/treasury.md

 ### Use governance to spend assets

-Assets can only be spend from the on-chain treasury by governance, when a **[proposal to transfer assets](../assets/transfers.md#governance-initiated-transfers)** is enacted.
+Assets can only be spent from the on-chain treasury by governance, when a **[proposal to transfer assets](../assets/transfers.md#governance-initiated-transfers)** is enacted.

 The most direct way to propose spending the assets is by submitting one of these proposals.
 In practice, community members almost always discuss proposals on the **[Vega community forums ↗](https://community.vega.xyz/) before submitting**, in order to incorporate community feedback into the proposal and ensure there's broad support before going through the effort of putting it on-chain.